 Design and Development of Novel Self-Transfer Devices for Wheel Chair Users (2012-17)

-Indian Patent No. 371329, dated 07 July 2021
+Indian Patent No. 371329, dated 07 July 2021; Funded by Department of Science & Technology,

 • Wheelchair users face great difficulty in transferring themselves from one surface to another, for example from wheelchair to a toilet commode.
 In such cases, mostly a caregiver’s assistance may be required, but it affects one’s dignity.